 Don’t Use Public Wi-Fi:

 Turning off the “automatically connect” feature on smart devices can help protect against a cyber-attack.
-A wireless hotspot and/or a heavily vetted VPN – a digital network within another computer network.
+A wireless hotspot and/or a heavily vetted learn more about VPN – a digital network within another computer network.

 Don’t Use Unknown Devices: